Love Me, License Me!

 Upon making proper application in person, paying the proper fee and presenting other required certifications, the Town Clerk or Deputy Town Clerk will validate the application and it shall become a license for the dog described therein.
 Once an application has been validated, no refund shall be made.
 Licenses are in effect for one (1) year.
 They must be renewed ANNUALLY prior to the expiration date noted on the license.
 The Commissioner of Agriculture and Markets will mail license renewal forms on an annual basis directly to the dog owners.

 For information concerning fees and the alternative method for licensing purebred registered dogs or dogs eligible for such registration, contact the Town Clerk's Office where the dogs are harbored.

 Each dog individually licensed will be assigned at the first licensing a permanent official identification (I.D.) number for the life of the dog.
 At that time, one (1) identification tag bearing this number will be furnished to the owner.
-If the tag is subsequently lost, a replacement tag may be purchased from the Town Clerk's Office at the cost of $1.50 per tag.
-As replacement tags are prepared by a downstate correctional facility, the tag will be mailed to the dog owner approximately 4 to 6 weeks after ordered.
+If the tag is subsequently lost, a replacement tag may be purchased from the Town Clerk's Office at the cost of $3.00 per tag.

 Is a Dog Required to Wear the I.D.
 Tag?
 Whenever any dog is not on the premises of the owner, the I.D. tag shall be attached to a collar on the dog.
 Any dog off the owner's premises without the collar and the I.D. tag is an unidentified dog.